listedlinked/newsvn/doc/README_windows.txt

 Setup
 -----
-Unpack the files into a directory and run amsterdamcoin-qt.exe.
+Unpack the files into a directory and run newsvn-qt.exe.

-AmsterdamCoin Core is the original AmsterdamCoin client and it builds the backbone of the network.
+NewSVN Core is the original NewSVN client and it builds the backbone of the network.
-However, it downloads and stores the entire history of AmsterdamCoin transactions;
+However, it downloads and stores the entire history of NewSVN transactions;
 depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.